MRI Tech vs Ultrasound Tech: Career Comparison

 MRI Tech Certification & Degrees

-There are two main routes to becoming an MRI Technologist.
-The traditional route is to earn an associate or bachelor’s degree in radiography and then later specialize in MRI.
-For those who want to focus solely on MRI, it’s also possible to earn a certificate, associate, or bachelor’s degree in MRI Technology.
-Professional certification through ARRT or ARMRIT may also be required.
+There are two main routes to becoming an MRI Technologist: The more traditional route is to earn an associate or bachelor’s degree in radiography and later specialize in magnetic resonance imaging.

-Training to be an Ultrasound Technologist often takes two years or more, depending on the school and type of program you choose.
-Sonography programs focus on a number of subject areas including patient care, anatomy, ultrasound physics, and scanning techniques.
+Training to be an ultrasound technologist often takes two years (or more), depending on the school and type of program you’ve chosen.
+Diagnostic sonography programs focus on a number of subject areas including patient care, anatomy, ultrasound physics, and scanning techniques.
 Certification programs will also teach students how to recognize normal and abnormal image results.